-If you are 60 or older, have diabetes, high blood pressure, kidney disease or have undergone an exam within the previous seven days where contrast material (x-ray dye) was injected into your body, you will need to have a blood test before this procedure to check for kidney function.
+If you are 60 years old or older, have diabetes, high blood pressure, kidney disease, or have undergone an exam within the previous seven days where contrast material (x-ray dye) was injected into your body, you will need to have a blood test before this procedure to check for kidney function.

-What Happens During the Test?
+What happens during the test?

-An IV may be started in the vein of your arm if x-ray dye will be used for the exam (this is determined by your physician and also by the reason for the exam).
+An IV will be started in the vein of your arm to inject x-ray dye that is used during the exam to outline the blood vessels on the images.

 You may be asked to undress and wear a hospital gown for the images.
-You will lie on your back on a table with your arms above your head.
-The table will be moved into the CT machine or scanner where the images will be taken.
+You will lie on your back with your arms above your head on a table that will be moved into the CT machine where the images will be taken.
 Except for the movement of the table, you should not feel anything.

-You must remain as still as possible during this procedure, and you'll be asked to hold your breath for 10 to 15 seconds as each scan is taken.
-It's important to do this for each scan.
+You must remain as still as possible during this procedure, and you will be asked to hold your breath for 10 to 15 seconds as each scan is taken.
+It is important to do this for each scan.
 It is during this time that an x-ray dye may be injected through the IV.
 You may feel warm and flushed for a few minutes, which is very normal.
-However, if you should feely itchy, short of breath or uncomfortable, please tell the CT technologist.
+However, if you should feel itchy, short of breath, or uncomfortable, please tell the CT technologist.

-After the Exam:
+After the exam:

-- You may go back to your regular diet after the exam, unless otherwise directed by your doctor. - If you received the x-ray dye through an IV, you should drink plenty of fluids along with resuming a regular diet.
+You may go back to your regular diet after the exam, unless otherwise directed by your doctor.
+You should drink plenty of fluids the rest of the day after receiving x-ray dye.
 The dye will go out through your urine and you will not be able to see it.

-When Will I Know the Results?
+When will I know the results?